Limited-stop: United States

 In the United States, some railway stations have tracks for which there are no platforms.
 For instance, various commuter rail services run along the same tracks as Amtrak's Acela Express and Northeast Corridor routes with four rails, two in the middle for Amtrak, and two on either side for the commuter rail.
 There are also Express services within those, as at many smaller stations, the Northeast Corridor trains will split off onto the commuter rail tracks to make a stop, and the Acela trains will continue.

 Subways

 The United States also uniquely has subways that use this method.
-In New York City, they are numbered as separate lines, which are often part-express, part-local, while others are only express at certain times of day.
+In New York City, services are designated as separate lines, which are often part-express, part-local, while others are only express at certain times of day, for example the J and Z services.
 In Philadelphia, they are considered the same line, but with a few different types of services.
-The Broad Street Line has the local, which makes all stops; the express, which has an early Southern terminus in the city center; the spur, which makes a few more stops than the express but less than the local, and then branches out to service two other stations), and the special, which is run only during sporting events, and runs as the express but then continues nonstop down to the southern terminus of the local, sharing tracks with the local.
+The B has the local (B1), which makes all stops; the express (B2), which has an early Southern terminus in the city center; the spur (B3), which makes a few more stops than the express but less than the local, and then branches out to service two other stations), and the special, which is run only during sporting events, and runs as the express but then continues nonstop down to the southern terminus of the local, sharing tracks with the local.